Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 That had caught Vemik’s interest.
 Not that it was hard to attract it in the first place, but still. ["What will we doing?"]

-"Vemik, my friend…we’re gonna play a game I think you’re gonna *love.* It’s called… Gravball."
+"Vemik, my friend... we’re gonna play a game I think you’re gonna *love.* It’s called...
+Gravball."

 ___